magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-cc-type-select

-It checks for a credit card type to match a predefined credit card number.
+Checks for a credit card type to match a predefined credit card number.

 #### Example